pHapCompass: Probabilistic Assembly and Uncertainty Quantification of Polyploid Haplotype Phase: Introduction

-In this work, we develop \phc{}, a pair of statistical polyploid haplotype assembly models for long or short reads and benchmark \phc{} on realistic autopolyploid and allopolyploid genomes. \phc{}-short constructs a Markov random field where vertices denote discrete distributions over the haplotype phasings for a pair of SNPs and edges connect two haplotype phasings that share a SNP.
-Then, the \phc{}-short inference algorithm leverages the pCompass graph, an exponentially-sized factor graph, to select subsets of SNP pairs to incorporate into the existing phasing. \phc{}-long defines a chain graph (hybrid graphical model combining directed and undirected dependencies) that captures both the causal (directed) and mutual (undirected) dependencies.
+In this work, we develop \phc{}-short and \phc{}-long, two complementary statistical models for polyploid haplotype assembly tailored to short-read and long-read sequencing data, respectively. \phc{}-short targets cost-effective, high-coverage short-read technologies commonly used in population studies.
+To scale with the large number of reads, \phc{}-short adopts a SNP-centric formulation, constructing a Markov random field whose vertices represent discrete distributions over haplotype phasings for SNP pairs, with edges connecting phasings that share a SNP.
+Inference then leverages the pCompass graph, an exponentially sized factor graph, to adaptively select subsets of SNP pairs for incorporation into the current phasing. \phc{}-long is designed for long-read sequencing data, which are lower throughput and higher cost than short reads, but provide long-range phasing information that enables more contiguous haplotype assemblies.
+To scale with the large number of SNP–SNP relationships induced by long reads, \phc{}-long adopts a read-centric formulation. \phc{}-long defines a chain graph (hybrid graphical model combining directed and undirected dependencies) that captures both the causal (directed) and mutual (undirected) dependencies.
 Explicit random variables encode both the haplotype sequences and the mapping of reads to haplotypes.
 Both algorithms allow for computing a single haplotype phasing using the Viterbi algorithm or quantifying phasing uncertainty using forward-filtering backward-sampling.
-We develop the first pipeline to simulate realistic autopolyploid or allopolyploid genomes and benchmark \phc{} along with several leading polyploid haplotype assemblers with varied ploidy, coverage, and mutation rates on both short and long read data.
+Further, we develop the first pipeline to simulate realistic autopolyploid or allopolyploid genomes and benchmark \phc{} along with several leading polyploid haplotype assemblers with varied ploidy, coverage, and mutation rates on both short- and long-read data.
 Lastly, we produce the first assembly of an allo-octoploid Strawberry chromosome.
 Source code, simulation scripts, and data are freely available at \href{https://github.com/bayesomicslab/pHapCompass}{https://github.com/bayesomicslab/pHapCompass}.